DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 digestion of food in the Small intestine

 In man, the final digestion of food ends in the small intestine.
-The end products is the digestion of protein are amino acids, fats and oil are fatty acids and glycerol, while that of starch is glucose.
+The end product is the digestion of protein is amino acids, fats and oil are fatty acids and glycerol, while that of starch is glucose.

 - Absorption of digested food: the end products of digestion of food (amino acids, glucose, fatty acids and glycerol) are absorbed in the small intestine by tiny finger-like structures called villi (singular villus).

 The inner surface layer or epithelium of each villus is thin.
-This allow the absorption of the end product by either diffusion or active transport through it.
+This allows the absorption of the end product by either diffusion or active transport through it.

 The glucose and amino acids are easily absorbed by blood capillaries through the epithelium while the fatty acids and glycerol enter the lacteal where they are carried through the lymph vessels which eventually empty their contents into the blood vessels near the heart.
 The blood then carries the fats and other food materials to various parts of the body where they are needed.

 - Large intestine: the undigested food passes into the colon or large intestine.
 Here, water is absorbed.
-This absorption of water concentrates the waste products and turn them into faeces.
+This absorption of water concentrates the waste products and turns them into faeces.

 The faeces is passed into the rectum and finally out of the body through the anus.
-For summary, see the table below showing enzyme, source, location, substrate and effects HERE YOU WILL FIND EVERY Reasons why an athlete in a race would be given a glucose drink rather than a pieces of bread Glucose is the simplest form of carbohydrate/soluble form of carbohydrate, an energy giving food substance which does not require any form of digestion.
-Hence it is absorbed in the ileum/small intestine where it diffuses/enter into the blood stream/circulatory system.
+For a summary, see the table below showing enzyme, source, location, substrate and effects HERE YOU WILL FIND EVERY Reason why an athlete in a race would be given a glucose drink rather than a piece of bread Glucose is the simplest form of carbohydrate/soluble form of carbohydrate, energy giving food substance which does not require any form of digestion.
+Hence it is absorbed in the ileum/small intestine where it diffuses/enters into the bloodstream/circulatory system.
 It is then assimilated and oxidized within the shortest time/quickly/immediately to give energy to the athlete.

 what is bread?
-Bread is a complex carbohydrate/polysaccharide/starch-which will require a series of digestive process/hydrolysis which starts in the mouth and ends in small intestine/ileum.
+Bread is a complex carbohydrate/polysaccharide/starch which will require a series of digestive processes/hydrolysis which starts in the mouth and ends in the small intestine/ileum.
 This takes a longer time to produce energy for use and cannot give immediate energy.

 MODIFICATIONS AND MECHANISMS OF FEEDING IN SOME ANIMALS